 As can be expected, not only the changing styles, materials or the outlook on architecture changed gravely.

-Furthermore, by comparing roughly the magazine’s output decade by decade, grave difference in presentation, typesetting used, critique, magazine design, and consumption of art as architecture varied strongly.
-Depending on the respective editors-in-chief and those they installed in administration and editorials.
+Furthermore, by comparing roughly the magazine’s output decade by decade, grave difference in presentation, typesetting used, critique, magazine design, and consumption of art as architecture varied strongly, depending on the respective editors-in-chief and those they installed in administration and editorials.
 And it would alter the magazine’s layout strongly.
 (The changes in appearance and layout would easily provide data enough for at least one individual design study.)
 Those names would be, apart from Ponti, famous people such as Italo Lupi, Alberto Moravia, Elio Vittorini, Mario Bellini, Pierre Restany, Cesare Casati, Lisa Licitra Ponti, Vittorio Magnago Lampugnani, Vittoriano Viganò, Paolo Chessa, Ernesto Nathan Rogers, François Burkhardt and many others.

 The three volumes presented in this review – 1940-1949, 1950-1959 and 1960-1969 – hint at each decade’s extraordinary visions and ideas.
-While almost every (monthly) edition had a number of featured architects or designer, domus would also provide regular columns, reports by international correspondents and other sections.
+While almost every (monthly) edition had a number of featured architects or designers, domus would also provide regular columns, reports by international correspondents and other sections.

 The early issues of the 1940s generally were informed by “… the isolation of Italian culture from more advanced international developments, due to Fascist foreign policy, and promptly continued with a falling back on autarchic resources and culture, all in a contemporary atmosphere agitated by mounting tensions.”